dotnet/docs-aspire/docs/whats-new/preview-4.md

 Since these new methods provide a simpler way to configure the `DbContext`, the already existing ones (`Add[Provider]DbContext()`) have been simplified.

-1- They don't provide a way to disable connection pooling through settings anymore.
+1. They don't provide a way to disable connection pooling through settings anymore.
 Instead register the `DbContext` with connection pooling disabled and call the corresponding `Enrich` method.
-2- The `int MaxRetryCount` settings were removed and replaced by a `bool Retry` flag that and uses the default settings.
+1. The `int MaxRetryCount` settings were removed and replaced by a `bool Retry` flag that and uses the default settings.
 It is enabled by default.
 To change the command retries count to a custom value please configure the `DbContext` registration using the specific provider options and invoke the corresponding `Enrich` method.

-### Entity Framework Migrations
+### Entity Framework migrations

-We've improved the process of using [EF Core tooling to create migrations](/ef/core/managing-schemas/migrations/) within Aspire apps.
+We've improved the process of using [EF Core tooling to create migrations](/ef/core/managing-schemas/migrations/) within .NET Aspire apps.
 Previously, EF Core tooling would fail, displaying an error that the database connection string is missing.
-This error occurred because EF Core tooling initiated the app, not Aspire hosting, resulting in a failure to inject a connection string into the app.
-In preview 4, Aspire detects whether a project is launched with EF Core tooling and disables connection string validation, allowing migrations to be successfully created.
+This error occurred because EF Core tooling initiated the app, not .NET Aspire hosting, resulting in a failure to inject a connection string into the app.
+In preview 4, .NET Aspire detects whether a project is launched with EF Core tooling and disables connection string validation, allowing migrations to be successfully created.

 Another challenge with EF Core migrations is applying them to a transient database that starts up with the app.
-An approach we've been exploring involves adding a .NET background worker resource to the Aspire solution.
+An approach we've been exploring involves adding a .NET background worker resource to the .NET Aspire solution.
 This worker executes migrations when the app host starts.

-Here's a [sample application](/samples/dotnet/aspire-samples/aspire-efcore-migrations/) that shows to create and apply migrations in an Aspire solution.
+Here's a [sample application](/samples/dotnet/aspire-samples/aspire-efcore-migrations/) that shows to create and apply migrations in an .NET Aspire solution.

-We're still exploring best practices for using Aspire with EF Core.
-We plan to publish guidance for using EF Core migrations and Aspire: [Write guidance for using Entity Framework migrations with Aspire solutions (#64)](https://github.com/dotnet/docs-aspire/issues/64).
+We're still exploring best practices for using .NET Aspire with EF Core.
+We plan to publish guidance for using EF Core migrations and Aspire: [Write guidance for using Entity Framework migrations with .NET Aspire solutions (#64)](https://github.com/dotnet/docs-aspire/issues/64).

 ### Changes to database servers resources